gitlabhq/omnibus-gitlab/doc/development/openshift/README.md

 1. On your terminal call `oc cluster up  --host-data-dir='/srv/openshift'`
    - Note that oc cluster needs access to port 80 on your host, so you may need to stop any webserver while using OpenShift

+2. Create a new namespace to assign storage and permissions to.
+   - `oc new-project <namespace>`

-2. In order to make the permissions of your install match those on the all-in-one you need to edit the anyuid security context:
+3. In order to allow the GitLab pod to run as root you need to edit the anyuid security context:
    - `oc edit scc anyuid`
-   - and add `system:authenticated` OR the service user for your project to the `groups` array
+   - and add `system:serviceaccount:<namespace>:<gitlab-app-name>-user` (`gitlab-app-name` is the first config option when installing GitLab, and defaults to `gitlab-ce`)

-3. Create some Persistent Volumes for GitLab to use.
+4. Create some Persistent Volumes for GitLab to use.
    - Create 4 files with the following, but iterate the name and path
 ```
 apiVersion: v1